jozdk/triviability/README.md

 ### Settings

-You can select one or multiple quiz categories by clicking on their cards.
-Unselect them by clicking again.
+You can select one or several of the following quiz categories.
+Select and unselect them by clicking on the colored cards.

+- Science :microscope:
+- History :scroll:
+- Geography :earth_americas:
+- Film & TV :movie_camera:
+- Arts & Literature :art:
+- Music :notes:
+- Sport & Leisure :golf:
+- General Knowledge :book:
+- Society & Culture :european_castle:

 The **shuffle icon** selects categories randomly.
 The **double checkmarks icon** selects/unselects all categories.